Louisville forces 8 turnovers in rout of No. 10 Wake Forest - WHIZ News

 BIG PICTURE

 Wake Forest: After committing two turnovers last week in the win against Boston College, Clawson was worried about committing turnovers against a rejuvenated Louisville defense.
-There was no way he could even imagine his team committing more in one half than they did in the entire 2020 season.
+There was no way he could even imagine his team committing more in one half than the seven they committed in the entire 2020 season.

 Louisville: The once-inconsistent Cardinals won their third straight game.
 The schedule is still very tough the rest of the way, and the Cardinals still aren’t bowl eligible.
 However, if Satterfield is on the Louisville sidelines next season, this game will be a major reason why.